JhonProgramming/Creating-A-Project-Planning-And-You/README.md

 ![image](https://github.com/user-attachments/assets/0394bcbe-2493-4c7b-b7ee-cd097f5942e8)
-right click on the project name, go to add, go to references, search for microsoft visual basic string input = Interaction.InputBox("Prompt", "Title", "Default"); <-- code for input box
+right click on the project name, go to add, go to references, search for microsoft visual basic string input = Interaction.InputBox("Prompt", "Title", "Default"); <-- code for input box error handling: try - catch - finally try {} <- block of code catch (exception e) {} <- block of code to do on exception catch, can specify what exception to catch and can have multiple catches for different exceptions finally {} <- executes block after try - catch regardless of outcome
 ----------------------------------------------------------------------------------------------------
 Multiple forms:
 make second or third or fourth, etc, etc form